How to Run Laravel Project on Different Port?

 We can run the laravel project using "php artisan serve" command.
 It will use by default 8000 port to run the laravel app.
 But you want to run laravel project on a different port then the artisan command provides an option called "--port" and you can run the laravel app in a different port.

-So, let's see below the commands to run the laravel app with different ports. you can use a different port to laravel 6, laravel 7, laravel 8 and laravel 9 versions as well.
+So, let's see below the commands to run the laravel app with different ports. you can use a different port to laravel 6, laravel 7, laravel 8, laravel 9 and laravel 10 versions as well.

 Run Laravel Project Command: